Xenophon: Persians as centaurs

-In labelling Persians as centaurs through the mouth of Cyrus, Xenophon plays upon the popular post-Persian-war propagandistic paradigm of using mythological imagery to represent the Greco-Persian conflict.
+Xenophon plays upon the post-Persian-war propagandistic paradigm of using mythological imagery to represent the Greco-Persian conflict.
 Examples of this include the wedding of the Lapiths, Gigantomachy, Trojan War, and Amazonomachy on the Parthenon frieze.
-Johnson reads even more deeply into the centaur label.
-He believes that the unstable dichotomy of man and horse found in a centaur is indicative of the unstable and unnatural alliance of Persian and Mede formulated by Cyrus.
-The Persian hardiness and austerity is combined with the luxuriousness of the Medes, two qualities that cannot coexist.
-He cites the regression of the Persians directly after the death of Cyrus as a result of this instability, a union made possible only through the impeccable character of Cyrus.
-In a further analysis of the centaur model, Cyrus is likened to a centaur such as Chiron, a noble example from an ignoble race.
-Thus this entire paradigm seems to be a jab at the Persians and an indication of Xenophon's general distaste for the Persians.
+Johnson believes that the unstable dichotomy of man and horse found in a centaur is indicative of the unstable alliance of Persian and Mede formulated by Cyrus.
+He cites the regression of the Persians directly after the death of Cyrus as the result of this instability, a union made possible only through Cyrus.

-Against empire/monarchy
+Against empire

-The strength of Cyrus in holding the empire together is praiseworthy according to Xenophon.
+The strength of Cyrus in holding the empire together is praiseworthy, according to Xenophon.
 However, the empire began to decline upon the death of Cyrus.
-By this example Xenophon sought to show that empires lacked stability and could only be maintained by a person of remarkable prowess, such as Cyrus.
-Cyrus is idealized greatly in the narrative.
+By this example, Xenophon sought to show that empires lacked stability and could only be maintained by a person of remarkable prowess, such as Cyrus.

 Xenophon displays Cyrus as a lofty, temperate man.
-This is not to say that he was not a good ruler, but he is depicted as surreal and not subject to the foibles of other men.
-By showing that only someone who is almost beyond human could conduct such an enterprise as empire, Xenophon indirectly censures imperial design.
-Thus he also reflects on the state of his own reality in an even more indirect fashion, using the example of the Persians to decry the attempts at empire made by Athens and Sparta.
-Although partially graced with hindsight, having written the Cyropaedia after the downfall of Athens in the Peloponnesian War, this work criticizes the Greek attempts at empire and "monarchy", dooming them to failure.
+He is depicted as not subject to the foibles of others.
+He used the example of the Persians to decry the attempts at empire made by Athens and Sparta.
+Having written the Cyropaedia after the downfall of Athens in the Peloponnesian War, this work criticizes the Greek attempts at empire and "monarchy".